I’ve missed a couple of days but I’ve decided I’m now just going to “blog

 There are luggage lockers at all major stations.
 The ones at Tokyo took Y1000 notes but some only take coins.
 At a huge station like Tokyo there are thousands of lockers scattered all over the station.
 We took a photo of the lockers and also of one of the nearby “You are here” station maps.
 I’m not sure we would ever have found our locker again without the photo.

 As Steph wrote in her blog post, we loaded the offline maps for the CityPro app for Tokyo, Kyoto and Osaka but the Japanese ones are a bit tricky to use.
-You can usually find large neighbourhood maps near major roads and train stations in Japan but don’t assume that the top of the map is north.
+You can usually find large neighbourhood maps near major road intersections and train stations in Japan but don’t assume that the top of the map is north.
 Japanese maps seem to be oriented in the direction you’re looking, so north might be at the bottom or the side.

 North/south or east/west?